Byculla railway station: History

 The original Byculla station was located about 500 m south of the current station, beside where the Byculla Mankeshwar is located today.
-In fact the temple was mentioned by Lady Falkland, (the wife of Bombay's then governor) in her memoir of a rail journey along the line, who stated that the temple "was on verge of completion, when the line was opened."
+In fact the temple was mentioned by Lady Falkland, (the wife of Bombay's then governor) in her memoir of a rail journey along the line, who stated that the temple "was on verge of completion, when the latter (railway line) was opened."
 The temple, which was located on the east of the former station, is also a prominent element of the station's oldest photos.
 Another notable part of the old photos is a bridge on the Parell Rd, on the northern side of the station.